 Faculty members are academically and experientially qualified and maintain expertise appropriate to their teaching, service and scholarly responsibilities.
-Each faculty member meets the requirements of the California Board of Registered Nursing and the governing organization for his/her discipline.
+Each faculty member meets the requirements of the California Board of Registered Nursing and the San Diego Community College District for his/her discipline.

 Nursing Department Secretary